FDA approved for more than 25 years

 Don’t love the feel of a spray or powder?
 This travel-friendly stick sunscreen offers broad-spectrum SPF 50 protection and contains skin-soothing ingredients like ceramides and hyaluronic acid.

-You can get most of these sunscreens online at Amazon, Nordstrom, Sephora, Dermstore or Ulta.
+You can get most of these sunscreens online at Amazon, Nordstrom, Sephora, Dermstore, or Ulta or at your local drugstore.

-If you’re having trouble finding a sunscreen that’s right for your skin, reach out to a board-certified dermatologist for advice.
+If you’re having trouble finding sunscreen that’s right for your skin type, consult a board-certified dermatologist for advice.

 Beyond these scalp sunscreen for thin hair recs, let’s cover a few dermatologist-backed sun protection tips:

-• Choose a product that offers at least SPF 50 protection.
+• Choose a product that offers at least SPF 30 protection — even better if it’s SPF 50.

-• Apply sunscreen before going out in the sun.
+• Apply sunscreen about 15 minutes before going out in the sun.

 • Wear a hat that completely covers your scalp.

 • Extra protection is always better!
-Grab an umbrella to further minimize UV exposure.
+Grab an umbrella to minimize UV exposure further.

 • Skip hanging out in the sun between 10 a.m. and 3 p.m., when the sun’s rays are strongest.

-To apply scalp sunscreen for thin hair, follow the instructions on the packaging and spray, squeeze or brush on the recommended amount.
+To apply scalp sunscreen for thin hair or a shaved head, follow the instructions on the packaging.
+For those we recommended, you can spray, squeeze, or brush on the recommended amount.
 Rub the product into your scalp to thoroughly cover the skin under your hair.

-Remember to reapply sunscreen every two hours and after sweating, toweling off, bathing and swimming — even if you’re using a water-resistant formula.
+Remember to reapply sunscreen every two hours, as well as after sweating, toweling off, bathing, and swimming — even if you’re using a water-resistant formula.

 Topical Minoxidil

-Minoxidil is an FDA-approved topical medication that treats androgenic alopecia (male pattern baldness).
+Minoxidil is an FDA-approved topical medication that treats male pattern baldness and other types of hair loss.
 It’s available as a foam or liquid solution.

-The active ingredient in minoxidil relaxes the blood vessels in your scalp, making it easier for blood to flow to your hair follicles.
-When your follicles get the oxygen and nutrients they need, they’ll kick-start hair regrowth — at least, that’s the theory.
+This treatment relaxes blood vessels in the scalp, making it easier for blood to flow to hair follicles.
+When follicles get the oxygen and nutrients they need, they’ll kick-start hair regrowth — at least, that’s the theory.
+Researchers still aren’t entirely sure how minoxidil works, but they know that it does work for most men.

 Topical minoxidil is generally safe to use, but some people can experience side effects.
-The most common side effect of minoxidil is irritant contact dermatitis, which typically causes itchy, scaly skin.
+The most common side effect of minoxidil is irritant contact dermatitis, which typically causes itchy, scaly skin where it’s applied.

-Finasteride is an FDA-approved medication for the treatment of hair loss in men.
+Finasteride is an FDA-approved medication for treating hair loss in men.
 It belongs to a class of drugs called 5-alpha-reductase inhibitors that act on the male hormone DHT (short for dihydrotestosterone).

 Keep in mind, though, that you need to use this medication continuously to maintain results.
 If you stop using it, you’ll lose any new hair about a year after stopping finasteride treatments.